abhisheksinghcs/azure-docs/articles/defender-for-cloud/defender-for-containers-architecture.md

 - **An unmanaged Kubernetes distribution** (using Azure Arc-enabled Kubernetes) - Cloud Native Computing Foundation (CNCF) certified Kubernetes clusters hosted on-premises or on IaaS.

 > [!NOTE]
 > Defender for Containers support for Arc-enabled Kubernetes clusters (AWS EKS and GCP GKE) is a preview feature.
+AWS Fargate is currently not supported.

 To protect your Kubernetes containers, Defender for Containers receives and analyzes: